 No Show Policy

-- Failure to attend 2 consecutive sessions and without contact, we will assume that you are no longer able to attend.
-This will result in a withdrawal from the Parachute Practice waiting list.
+- Failure to attend 2 consecutive sessions and without contact, will result in a withdrawal from the Parachute Practice service.

 - If you feel that you want to end therapy earlier, it is important that you inform your therapist about this first.
 To notify the practice, please email: firstname.lastname@example.org